 Also worth consulting is

 And among many fine chapters in the stimulating 1997 volume Shadows in the field: new perspectives for fieldwork in ethnomusicology, I’d recommend those by Nicole Beaudry (on fieldwork among the Inuit) and William Noll (on fieldwork in the Ukrainian past).
+For a wise discussion of fieldwork in contested sites for Tibetan culture, see

 * * *